petersilva/drobo-utils/README.txt

                               the newest distros.
   libsgutils1-dev -- ioctl support.
-  python-dev      -- to build DroboDMP extension. sg3-utils	  -- generic scsi utilities, used for detection.
+  python-dev      -- to build DroboDMP extension.

 options:
   gtksudo or kdesudo - searches on startup for one or the other.